 - Whippet

+Should you feed your dog grains?
 That’s up to you, but I would suggest considering your dog’s breed first.
-If you have a rescue like me, made up of many breeds, it’s important to test before going all in.
-Some dogs have very sensitive stomachs.
-There could also be an allergy or sensitivity you’re unaware of.
-It’s best to start slowly.
+If you have a rescue like me, made up of many breeds, it’s important to test before going all in on grains.
+Some dogs have very sensitive stomachs (like mine).
+There may also be an allergy or sensitivity you’re unaware of, so it’s best to start slowly.

-The same things that make food healthy or unhealthy for a person.
-Whole foods are always better, although keep in mind that there are many human foods that are poisonous to dogs.
-The AKC is a great resource for learning what foods you should and shouldn’t feed your dog.
+The same things that makes food healthy or unhealthy for a person.
+Whole foods are always better, although keep in mind that there are many human foods that are poisonous for dogs.
+The AKC is a great resource for learning what human foods you should and shouldn’t feed your dog.